 - Dishonest, vultures, sneaky cold are often keywords used describing real estate investors.

-Yes we understand the doubts and the hesitation doing business with a “We Buy Houses” company.
-We know most of these companies lowball people, and take advantage of others in distressed situations.
-Also most people think that it is in the nature of this business to offer lower than market value for houses.
+Yes, we understand the doubts and the hesitation in doing business with a “We Buy Houses” company.
+We know most of these companies lowball people and take advantage of others in distressed situations.
+Also, most people think that it is in the nature of this business to offer lower than market value for houses.
 Let’s talk about this:

 But dare to dig deeper and discover the details about such a transaction!